Lukasmolin/Lukasmolin/README.md

 I'm currently taking a bachelor's degree in Information Systems at Federal University of Juiz de Fora (UFJF) and working on developing a human resources management software called Fortes RH.
 At the moment I'm most interested in Web and IoT but I'm keeping an eye out on machine learning too.
 Also I love games so don't be surprised if a 🎮 wild game appears 🎮 around here.

-👉 Take a look at [my website](https://lukasmolin.github.io/) if you wish to see an organized list of my projects 👈

 You can just browse through my [repositories](https://github.com/Lukasmolin?tab=repositories) on github if you wish but there are a lot of old and/or abandoned projects like old college assignments and stuff made just to test something specific.

 ### Contribute